stackitcloud/stackit-cli/docs/stackit_beta_security-group_create.md

 ### Examples

 ```
-  create a named group
+  Create a named group
   $ stackit beta security-group create --name my-new-group

-  create a named group with labels
+  Create a named group with labels
   $ stackit beta security-group create --name my-new-group --labels label1=value1,label2=value2
 ```

 ### Options

 ```
-      --description string   an optional description of the security group.
-Must be <= 127 chars
+      --description string      An optional description of the security group.
   -h, --help                    Help for "stackit beta security-group create"
-      --labels strings       Labels are key-value string pairs which can be attached to a network-interface.
-E.g. '--labels key1=value1,key2=value2,...'
+      --labels stringToString   Labels are key-value string pairs which can be attached to a network-interface.
+E.g. '--labels key1=value1,key2=value2,...' (default [])
-      --name string          the name of the security group.
-Must be <= 63 chars
+      --name string             The name of the security group.
-      --stateful             create a stateful or a stateless security group
+      --stateful                Create a stateful or a stateless security group
 ```

 ### Options inherited from parent commands